Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Discussion

-\paragraph{Scaffold representativeness.} Our four configurations are reasonable defaults, not production-optimised implementations.
-In particular, the ReAct condition uses the thought--action--observation reasoning loop without external tool access, isolating the effect of structured deliberation from tool augmentation; production ReAct deployments that include search, code execution, or other tools may exhibit different safety profiles due to the additional information and action surface that tools provide.
-More broadly, real-world systems with retrieval augmentation, tool selection, memory, and custom prompts may produce different profiles.
-The production-framework ecological validity check (Section~\ref{sec:production-frameworks}) partially addresses this concern but uses small samples ($N = 50$).
+Scaffold-architecture coverage in this study is non-exhaustive.
+Our four configurations (direct API, ReAct, multi-agent critic, and map-reduce) are reasonable defaults, not production-optimised implementations; the tested ReAct in particular omits the calculator, text-search, and scratchpad tools that production ReAct deployments routinely include (deviation D-004 from pre-registration), and the production-faithful version is left to replication.
+Real-world systems with retrieval augmentation, tool selection, memory, and custom prompts may produce different profiles.
+The tested ReAct configuration in particular omits the calculator/text-search/scratchpad tools enumerated in the pre-registration (deviation D-004, Table~\ref{tab:deviations}), which makes it cognitively closer to prompted chain-of-thought than to tool-augmented production ReAct; the near-null finding for ReAct may therefore not transfer to deployments where external retrieval is in play.

-\paragraph{Model selection.} Six frontier-scale chat models across four providers and three continents were evaluated.
+\paragraph{Model selection.} Six frontier-scale chat models across four providers and three continents were evaluated, at their February 2026 API versions.
 Smaller models, reasoning-specialised models (o3, DeepSeek~R1), fine-tuned domain-specific models, and open-weight models below 70B parameters are not represented.
 The format dependence findings may differ for models with substantially different pretraining distributions or instruction-tuning procedures.

-\paragraph{Sycophancy item provenance.} The sycophancy evaluation uses items drawn from Anthropic's model-written-evals dataset, which were originally generated by an earlier Claude model.
-Because these items were generated by a Claude model, Opus may have systematic advantages or disadvantages relative to non-Anthropic models, independent of actual sycophancy behaviour.
-Model-specific differences in sycophancy rates may partly reflect differential susceptibility to this particular item set rather than a general trait; cross-benchmark replication with independently constructed sycophancy items would strengthen the depth-of-encoding claims.
+On sycophancy item provenance: the evaluation uses items from Anthropic's model-written-evals, originally generated by an earlier Claude model.
+Opus may therefore have systematic advantages or disadvantages relative to non-Anthropic models, independent of actual sycophancy behaviour.
+Cross-benchmark replication with independently constructed sycophancy items would strengthen the depth-of-encoding claims.